Laravel vs django the ultimate battle of champions

 In the above case, I have created a new Laravel project called a blog and a Django project called website.
 Inside of the website project, we have created multiple apps to show you how it actually looks like.
 A project can contain multiple apps.

-So if you are using Django for small-scale project or Laravel for a large-scale project you may feel little overwhelmed.
+So if you are using Django for a small-scale project or Laravel for a large-scale project you may feel a little overwhelmed.

 Models and migrations

-Models are used to create table structures, the relation between multiple tables within a database, creating special methods to retrieve values as the way you want.
+Models are used to create table structures, the relationship between multiple tables within a database, creating special methods to retrieve values the way you want.

-Basically Django and Laravel both follows ORM (Object-relational mapping) inside models.
+Basically Django and Laravel both follow ORM (Object-relational mapping) inside models.
 However, there’s a little difference in both which we will specify in the next para.